citp/privacy-policy-historical/m/mo/mon/moneysupermarket.com.md

 **Who might our providers share your information with?**

 Some of our providers will use your personal information to assess your circumstances (including information about any third party who is named on the policy) and verify the information that you have provided before providing a quote to you.
 Some providers may carry out checks with fraud prevention and credit reference agencies.
 Both public data (e.g. the electoral roll) and private data (e.g. your personal credit history) may be checked in this way.
+Some providers may carry out checks against data they already hold on you, (or is held by the company whose brand they administer the product for, or members of their group of companies) such as data from existing products, account data, data from previous product transactions, accounts you may hold with them or loyalty scheme data to share with insurers in order to determine your premium.
 Providers may also exchange data with certain industry databases such as the No Claims Discount Database, the Motor Insurance Anti-Fraud and Theft Register, the Claims and Underwriting Exchange (which holds records of incidents reported to insurers that may or may not have resulted in a claim) and the Hunter Database (a central insurance and claims checking system).
 If providers carry out these searches, a record of the search will appear on your credit report.
 Some providers may also check public and private higher education sources to obtain information about your educational background.

 This information exchange allows providers to verify the information that is provided during the quote process (including information about any third party who is named on the policy), and also helps to detect fraudulent claims.
 Providers may also share information with insurance underwriters.
 These checks are not unique to users of our Services \- they may also be carried out if you obtain quotes from other sources.